 Context Definition is supposed to be delivered from the corresponding command streamer to GAM and GAM has independent storage for each engine present.

-Context Definition will be given by \CS to GAM via a new message:
+Context Definition is given by CS to GAM via a new message:

 Message: "Context Available"

 GAM prepares for new context, cleans up internal state and does the proper fencing.
 Most of these steps should have been performed when context switch request was done for the previous context, but added here for completeness.